clojurewerkz/elastisch/README.md

-## This is a Work In Progress
+## Project Maturity

-Core Elastisch APIs are not fully stabilized, it is still largely a work in progress.
-Keep that in mind.
-1.0 will be released when we are confident in the public API, reached feature completeness and have documentation guides on a dedicated website.
+Elastisch is a young project, although it has been used in production since early days.
+Elastisch API is not fully stabilized, leep that in mind.
+1.0 will be released when we are confident in the public API, reached feature completeness and documentation guides site is up and in good shape.

 ## Artifacts